- Search The Registry

 - My Account

 This date marks the birth of Robert Clifton Weaver in 1907.
-An African American economist and administrator, he was the first Black to serve in the U.S. Cabinet.
+He was a Black economist and administrator, he was the first Black to serve in the U.S. Cabinet.

 Born in Washington, D.C., Weaver, the great-grandson of a slave, was educated at Dunbar H.S. and Harvard University.
 He held several positions in various agencies of the U.S. government for the next 10 years, starting as the first Black adviser on racial problems in the Department of the Interior.
 After World War II he served for a time in Chicago as executive director of the Mayor's Committee on Race Relations, taught briefly at several universities, and wrote "Negro Labor: A National Problem" (1946) and "The Negro Ghetto" (1948).